vannguyengd/gooddata-ui/docs/30_tips__cors.md

 You can set up a proxy to bypass the CORS restriction on a local dev machine, because making a cross-origin request from a trusted application is safe.
 The proxy will make the GoodData API accessible under the same hostname and port as your web application, that is, [https://localhost:3000/gdc/](https://localhost:3000/gdc/).

-To set up a proxy, in your project's `/src` directory, create the `setupProxy.js` file with the following content.
+To set up a proxy, in your project's `/src` directory, create the `setupProxy.js` file with the following content:

 ```javascript
 const proxy = require('http-proxy-middleware');